Mandryl/bolt-example/README.md

 When you install this app in a channel, you need to configure them.

-* Remind you to submit your report at: Time of sending survey in the channel every day.
+* Remind you to submit your report at: The set time for sending survey in the channel every day.
-* You need to submit your report by: Time of sending report in the channel every day.
+* You need to submit your report by: The set time for sending report in the channel every day.
-* The daily scrum duration (MM:SS): Duration of daily scrum.
+* The daily scrum duration (MM:SS): The Duration of daily scrum.
 * Scrum Master: User of scrum master in the channel.
 * User group: User group for mentions in some messages.